-If you read my posts on juice and yogurt vs. coke, you may be thinking that I'm anti-sugar, but I'm not.
+If you read our posts on juice and yogurt vs. coke, you may be thinking that we’re anti-sugar, but we’re not.
 Really.
-I love the stuff.
+We love the stuff.
 But when it comes to teaching kids to eat right, highly sweetened foods are not your best friend.
 Chocolate milk is a good example of that.
-When it's a staple, chocolate milk teaches kids to like chocolate, not to like milk.
+When it’s a staple, chocolate milk teaches kids to like chocolate, not to like milk.

 Try this experiment: put a glass of plain milk, a glass of chocolate milk and a chocolate bar in front of your child and ask him which 2 are most alike.
 Better yet, do a blind taste test and ask the same question.